Governing Law and Regulations

 Comparison: State vs. Federal

 • Rules.
-Arkansas follows the federal biennial report rules for hazardous waste large quantity generators (LQGs) and treatment, storage, and disposal facilities (TSDFs).
-However, the state requires the report to be submitted to the Arkansas Department of Environmental Quality's (ADEQ) by March 1 of each year and therefore calls it an annual report.
-In addition, Arkansas requires small quantity generators (SQGs) to submit an annual report.
-Although based on the federal biennial report form, the state’s annual report form is provided by the ADEQ.
+Arkansas requires hazardous waste large quantity generators (LQGs) and treatment, storage, and disposal facilities (TSDFs) to prepare an annual report, rather than a biennial report, and submit it to the Arkansas Division of Environmental Quality (DEQ) by March 1 of each year.
+The information required in the annual report is nearly identical to that required under the federal rules for a biennial report; Arkansas requires small quantity generators (SQGs) to submit an annual report, as well.
+Although based on the federal biennial report form, the state’s annual report forms are provided by the DEQ.

 • Administration and enforcement.
 The DEQ’s Hazardous Waste Branch administers and enforces the annual and biennial report requirements in Arkansas.